-Our executive officers and directors own or have the right to acquire within 60 days, in the aggregate, approximately 24% of the shares of common stock outstanding following such issuance to them.
-In addition, four individual stockholders hold an additional approximately 40% of our common stock.
+Our executive officers and directors own or have the right to acquire within 60 days, in the aggregate, approximately 22% of the shares of common stock outstanding following such issuance to them.
+In addition, four individual stockholders hold an additional approximately 45% of our common stock.
 The sale of even a portion of these shares will likely have a material adverse effect on our stock price.
+In addition, four individual stockholders hold an addition approximately 45% of our common stock.
+The sale of even a portion of these shares will likely have a material adverse effect on our stock price.
 In addition, these persons, acting together, have the ability to exercise significant influence over the outcome of all matters submitted to our stockholders for approval, including the election and removal of directors and any significant transaction involving us, as well as control our management and affairs.
-Since our stock ownership is concentrated among a limited number of holders and our Amended and Restated Certificate of Incorporation and Bylaws permit our stockholders to act by written consent, a limited number of stockholders may approve stockholders without holding a meeting of stockholders and could control the outcome of actions requiring stockholder approval.
-This concentration of ownership may harm the market price of our common stock by, among other things:
+Since our stock ownership is concentrated among a limited number of holders and our Amended and Restated Certificate of Incorporation and Bylaws permit our stockholders for act by written consent, a limited number of stockholder actions without holding a meeting of stockholders and could control the outcome of actions requiring stockholder actions without holding a meeting of stockholders and could control the outcome of actions requiring stockholder actions without holding the stores of actions requiring stockholder store of our stock by among other things:

-- · delaying, deferring, or preventing a change in control of our company; - impeding a merger, consolidation, takeover, or other business combination involving our company; - · causing us to enter into transactions or agreements that are not in the best interests of all stockholders; or - · discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of our company.
+- · delaying, deferring, or preventing a change in control of our company; - impeding a merger, consolidation, takeover, or other business combination involving our company; - · causing us to enter into transactions or agreements that are not in the best interests of all stockholders; or - · discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of our company